-The purpose of this Privacy Policy is to allow users of the website (hereinafter "Users") to learn more about the processing of their personal data (hereinafter "Personal Data" or "Data") that may be implemented when consulting and using the website accessible at the following URL address www.ddg.fr (hereinafter the "Site").
+The purpose of this Privacy Policy is to enable users of the website (hereinafter referred to as "Users") to learn more about the processing of their personal Data (hereinafter referred to as "Personal Data" or "Data") that may be implemented when consulting and using the website accessible at the following URL address www.ddg.fr (hereinafter referred to as the "Site").

-By using the Site, the User accepts the terms of this Privacy Policy in their entirety, and therefore agrees to the collection and use of their Personal Data in the manner described herein.
+By using the Site, the User accepts the terms of this Privacy Policy in their entirety, and therefore agrees to the collection and use of his/her Personal Data in the manner described herein.

-Any User who disagrees with any of these terms is free to discontinue using the Site.
+Any User who disagrees with any of these terms is free to stop using the Site.

-Cabinet Deprez Guignot et Associés (hereinafter referred to as "DDG" or the "Firm") collects Users' Personal Data, in particular through the " contact " section and the User's subscription to the "newsletter".
+Cabinet Deprez Guignot et Associés (hereinafter "DDG" or the "Firm") collects Personal Data from Users, in particular via the " contact " section and the User's subscription to the "newsletter".

 Data may be collected when the User :

-As the party responsible for processing the User's Personal Data, the Firm does everything in its power to protect the privacy of the Site's Users, and in particular processes Personal Data in compliance with the applicable laws and regulations.
+As the party responsible for processing the User's Personal Data, the Firm makes every effort to protect the privacy of the Site's Users, and in particular processes Personal Data in compliance with applicable laws and regulations.

 Personal Data is defined as " any information relating to an identified or identifiable natural person.

-An " identifiable natural person" is one who can be identified, directly or indirectly, in particular by reference to an identifier, such as a name, an identification number, location data, an online identifier, or to one or more factors specific to his or her physical, physiological, genetic, mental, economic, cultural or social identity.
+An " identifiable natural person" is defined as " a natural person who can be identified, directly or indirectly, in particular by reference to an identifier, such as a name, an identification number, location data, an online identifier, or to one or more factors specific to his or her physical, physiological, genetic, mental, economic, cultural or social identity ".

-The term " Regulations " refers to the regulations relating to Personal Data, and in particular to Regulation n°2016/679, known as the General Data Protection Regulation, the French Data Protection Act n°78-17 of 6 January 1978 as well as Law n°2018-493 relating to personal data protection.
+The term " Regulations " refers to the regulations relating to Personal Data, and in particular to Regulation no. 2016/679 known as the General Data Protection Regulation, the French Data Protection Act no. 78-17 of January 6, 1978, as well as Law no. 2018-493 relating to the protection of personal data.

 The Personal Data collected by the Firm are :

-DDG takes into account the principles of minimisation and protection of Personal Data at the outset of processing, and of data protection by default.
-Accordingly, the Firm ensures that it only collects information that is relevant, adequate and limited to what is necessary for the purposes for which it is processed.
+DDG takes into account the principles of minimization and protection of Personal Data from the outset of processing, and of data protection by default.
+As a result, DDG only collects information that is relevant, adequate and limited to what is necessary for the purposes for which it is processed.

 Certain Personal Data must be provided in order to benefit from certain functionalities on the Site (for example, the e-mail address in order to receive the newsletter).
-This information is then indicated by a "*" sign on the collection medium.
-In such cases, the User's refusal to provide such information could result in limiting his or her access to certain services or features offered by the Firm, particularly on the Site.
+This information is indicated by a "*" sign on the data collection medium.
+In such cases, the User's refusal to provide such information may result in limiting access to certain services or features offered by the Firm, notably on the Site.

 Apart from these cases, the User is free to provide or not all or part of his Personal Data.